ycandau/scheduler/README.md

 ## About

-The **Interview Scheduler** is a single page app built with [React](https://reactjs.org/) that allows a user to book an appointment with an interviewer.
+The **Interview Scheduler** is a single page app built with [React](https://reactjs.org/) which allows a user to book an appointment with an interviewer.
+The data is persisted by an API server using a PostgreSQL database, and updated in multi-user situations through a WebSocket connection.

+The development of the project was driven by a TDD approach, including:

+- static tests (prop-types package)
+- unit tests (Storybook, Jest and Testing Library)
+- integration tests (Jest and Testing Library)
+- end to end tests (Cypress)

 ---